harryb0905/Python-Source-Code-COMP1/README.md

 This repository contains the 2015 Python Source Code for Capture The Sarrum

-1.1 Give an option to exit game
+1.1 Give an option to exit game	X

 1.2 Skill trees and levelling up